featurepeek/marketing-website/content/blog/how-to-make-your-team-still-feel-like-a-team-while-being-remote/index.md

 Zoom has had a massive increase in popularity over the past month and for good reason.
 However, with teams scrambling to maximize video conferencing, they can quickly become counterproductive if no thought is put into best practices.

 Save Zoom meetings for presentations or information distribution meetings, and don't feel the need to have every meeting be an all-hands video call.
 It's also important to not expect your team to spend all day on Zoom.
 If your team didn't spend their whole day in the office in meetings, don't expect them to be on a Zoom call all day.
-The idea that an employee has a camera on most of the time doesn’t promote autonomy or personal ownership, and can show a lack of trust.
+People still want to put their headphones on and be left alone sometimes.
+The idea that an teammate has a camera on most of the time doesn’t promote autonomy or personal ownership, and can show a lack of trust.

 ![trust.gif](trust.gif)

-## Figure out how to brainstorm
+## Figure out how to brainstorm remotely

 Nothing will ever replace getting in the same room and jamming on an idea, but there are some great tools that are helping to bridge that gap without just being a video conference platform.

+Here’s how we do it at Feature Peek.

 - [Tandem](https://tandem.chat/) - great app for workspace sharing. easy to jump into a spontaneous chat
 - [Slack](https://slack.com/) - Pro tip, make specific channels for work and non work conversations. #project-chat, #water-cooler, etc